grahammendick/NavigationNewline/README.md

 We don't have to convert it from a string to a number because the Navigation router passes strongly typed data.
 We prove this by adding PropType validation to the Books component that checks the page prop is a number.

-We still haven't defined a route for the ‘books’ State yet.
-But it doesn't matter, we can navigate and pass data without one.
-Later on, we'll configure a route that makes the page number a route parameter.
+We still haven't defined a route for the 'books' State yet. 'ut i' doesn't matter, we can navigate and 'pass data without one.
+Later' on, we'll configure a route that makes the page number a route parameter.
 The Navigation router will automatically update the URLs of the paging hyperlinks.

 Running `npm start` allows the book list to be paged.